Skip to content

 })

-When doing SSR and if a service account is provided, Nuxt VueFire automatically mints a cookie when the user logs in.
+When doing SSR and if a service account is provided, Nuxt VueFire can automatically mint a cookie when the user logs in.
 This cookie is passed to each request and allows the server to authenticate the user while rendering the page, limiting what the user can see based on their permissions.

 In order to use this feature, you must provide a service account and ensure you have the correct permissions set in your Google Cloud project: